The Clubhouse Stoke is operating in conjunction with Government Guidelines to limit the possibility of the spread or contraction of COVID-19

 Table tennis we have started taking bookings for Table Tennis again.
 We have moved the tables further apart than normal so you will have plenty of space to have fun while keeping your distance from other groups.

 Yes you can still Beer Pong.
-We have made custom beer pong tables during lockdown and have spaced them in accordance with the meter plus rule to give plenty of space while playing.
 Don't forget Beer Pong is FREE just buy your drinks.
 But we do ask you to drink responsibly and respect other customers.

 MultiTap Gaming Lounge: